tinkledoomhammer/some-notes/stackedit/Code/godot/gdscript.md

 ### `String.format()`
 in general the format is `some_string_format(vals [,placeholder)`
-* vals cann be weird
+* vals can be a dictionary or an array

 Placeholders
 Type | example | placeholder
 -|-|-
 Infix (default) | `"Hi, {0} v{1}".format(["Godette",3.0"],"{_}")` | `"{_}"`